Fermi Liquid near a q=0 Charge Quantum Critical Point: Critical Fermi liquid

-This behavior becomes more exotic in the limit when the prefactor $a$ in the RPA expression for $V_{eff}$ predominantly comes from low-energy fermions, and nearly vanishes in a critical Fermi liquid.
-In this situation, $m^*/m \sim \lambda \sim \xi^2$.
-This behavior is reproduced if we set in a critical Fermi liquid $a \sim (k_F \xi)^{-1}$.
-Then $(1 + F_0) \sim 1/(a k_F \xi)$ (Eq. (\ref{sss})) saturates at a constant value instead of vanishing.
+This behavior becomes more exotic in the limit when the prefactor $a$ in the RPA expression for $V_{eff}$ by itself scales as $(k_F \xi)^{-1}$, which, as we said, happens when it predominantly comes from low-energy fermions.
+In this situation, $m^*/m \sim \lambda \sim \xi^2$, while $(1 + F_0) \sim 1/(a k_F \xi)$ saturates at a constant value instead of vanishing.
 The charge susceptibility still diverges at a QCP as $\xi^2$, but the divergence now comes exclusively from the effective mass.
-This limit, however, is somewhat artificial as at $a \to 0$ susceptibilities in all channels diverge at a QCP, i.e., a critical point becomes multi-dimensional.
+This limit, however, is somewhat artificial as at $a \to 0$ susceptibilities in all channels diverge at a QCP, i.e., a critical point becomes multidimensional.